-This Conflict Minerals Report and the Form SD are available on our website at http://investors.resmed.com/files/doc_downloads/governance/2018/conflict-minerals-policy.pdf and are filed with the Securities and Exchange Commission.
+This Conflict Minerals Report and the Form SD are available on our website at https://investors.resmed.com/files/doc_downloads/governance/2018/CY2018-Conflict-Minerals-Report.pdf and are filed with the Securities and Exchange Commission.
 They constitute our annual disclosure on our supply chain due diligence.

 Part IV.
-Results of Review for the year ended December 31, 2017
+Results of Review for the year ended December 31, 2018

 As a result of our due diligence measures described above, we determined that certain of our products contain one or more of the minerals tantalum, tin, tungsten, and gold.
-Approximately 97% of the responding suppliers who completed the conflict minerals reporting template identified some or all of the names of the smelters and refiners in their supply chains.
-Of these, 45.4% provided template responses on a company-level, 44% on a product-level, and 10.6% on a user-defined basis.
+100% of the responding suppliers who completed the conflict minerals reporting template identified some or all of the names of the smelters and refiners in their supply chains.
+Of these, 48% provided template responses on a company-level, 40% provided responses on a product-level, and 12% provided responses on a user-defined basis.